cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 gem install rake
 {% endhighlight %}

-**Caution: this is not the final Rakefile** i'll describe the problems with using the other solutions and how i solved them.
+**Caution: this is not the final Rakefile** i'll describe the problems with using the other solutions and how I solved them.

 {% highlight shell %}
 # create Rakefile